-- 7.1 The UK is a global trading nation.
-In December 2017 alone the value of exported goods and services was nearly £87 billion15, with imports valued even higher.
+7.1 The UK is a global trading nation.
+In 2017 the value of exported goods and services was over £345 billion3, with imports valued even higher.
 Being able to get to existing and new markets efficiently is vital for maintaining and establishing trade links.
 As well as establishment of lasting links between economies, air travel also facilitates the transfer of innovative ideas, technologies and cultures, which can augment the productivity of own economy.
 However, air travel is equally as important for investment and spending in the UK.
-The value FDI in the UK in 2014/15 surpassed £1 trillion, creating over 85,000 jobs, and foreign tourist spend in 2015 was over £25 billion16.
-In a globalised economy the capacity for air travel needs to meet demand if these economic benefits are to grow. - 7.2 In 2011 the UK's air transport sector had a turnover of about £120 billion and directly contributed over £10 billion to the UK economy17.
-It is also a huge source of jobs with 120,000 employed in the sector.
+The value of FDI in the UK surpassed £1 trillion in 2014, and in 2017/18 alone over 2000 investment projects created nearly 76,000 jobs5.
+Foreign tourist spend in 2017 was nearly £25 billion.
+In a globalised economy the capacity for air travel needs to meet demand if these economic benefits are to grow.

+7.2 In 2018 aviation contributed at least £22 billion to the UK economy with around £14 billion of this from the air transport sector, which provides 120,000 jobs.
 The air transport sector is intrinsically linked to the civil aerospace sector, in which the UK is a global leader.
 Growth in air travel can lead to increased demand for the manufacture and maintenance of civil aircraft.
-Combined these sectors support over half a million jobs directly or indirectly, so nationally, growing the aviation sector will be hugely beneficial to the wider economy.
+Combined these sectors support over half a million jobs directly or indirectly, so nationally, growing the aviation sector will be hugely beneficial to the wider